S.C. Salgueiros

 Sport Comércio e Salgueiros ([sɨˈpɔɾ kuˈmɛɾsi.u i salˈɣɐjɾuʃ]), commonly known as simply Salgueiros, is a Portuguese multi-sports club from the city of Porto, in the northern region of the country.
+Its most well-known department is its football department but the multi-sports club has also departments for other sports, such as American football, athletics, baseball, and esports.

-Founded on 8 December 1911, in the parish of Paranhos, it is mostly known for its football team.
-It plays in the Porto Football Association Elite Division, which is the fourth tier of Portuguese football.
-Although they are based in Paranhos, they currently play their home matches at neighbor parish of Campanhã at the Complexo Desportivo de Campanhã which can accommodate 1,000 spectators.
+Founded on 8 December 1911, in the parish of Paranhos, its main men's football team plays in the Campeonato de Portugal, which is the fourth tier of Portuguese football.
+Although they are based in Paranhos, they currently play their home matches at the neighboring parish of Campanhã's Complexo Desportivo de Campanhã which can accommodate 1,000 spectators.

+The football department has a B reserve team, called S.C.
+Salgueiros B, which plays in lower leagues.

 History

 Foundation

 In 1911, a group of friends (João da Silva Almeida, Aníbal Jacinto and Antenor) decided to fund a football club after watching a game that opposed FC Porto and S.L.
 Benfica at the Campo da Rainha.
 The friends would gather after work and dinner at lamp 1047 between the streets of Constituição and Particular de Salgueiros to debate ideas and build their new club.
 Thus was formed Sport Grupo e Salgueiros.

 The club had no money at the time, so the three founders decided to gather money by singing Christmas songs from door to door during the 1911 Christmas season.
 They collected a total of 2800 reis, which was enough to purchase their first football.
 They decided their jerseys should be red like Benfica's as a way to separate themselves from city rivals FC Porto.
 Their first pitch would be at the Arca D'Água, and the team's first matches were against Sport Progresso, Carvalhido Football Club, and others.

 In the 1916–17 season, the team name was changed to Sport Porto e Salgueiros as a matter of local pride (and maybe also for its similarity with Sport Lisboa e Benfica).
 However, in 1920, after a profound economical crisis, Sport Porto e Salgueiros decided to join forces with another local club named Sport Comércio.
 This resulted in the name change of Sport Comércio e Salgueiros.